 Without an SSL certificate, web browsers like Safari, Chrome, Firefox, and more will alert users with a “not secure” warning when they land on your site.

-All Wix websites are SSL certified, so you won’t have to worry about obtaining a certificate from a third party or installing it on your own.
+All Wix websites are SSL certified with TLS 1.3 protection, so you won’t have to worry about obtaining a certificate from a third party or installing it on your own.

 The platform has a built-in payment solution to facilitate transactions.
 Alternatively, you can sync your Wix store with a global network of payment providers, like PayPal, Stripe, and all major credit card companies.
 This process will be entirely secure for your customers without any extra work on your end.

 Wix also makes it easy for you to secure certain aspects of your site when working with team members and collaborators on the backend.
 You can choose custom permission for unique roles like:

 - Booking staff member

 - Billing member